 Why Go Beyond?

-When disputants begin to reflect on their deepest essence, they typically slam into walls of uncertainty.
-They tumble into confusion; their grasp on reality is shaken.
-They recognize they’re lost: their true nature remains a mystery.
+Disputants typically slam into walls of uncertainty as they begin to reflect on their deepest essence.
+They tumble into confusion, their grasp on reality shaken.
+They recognize they are lost, as their true nature remains a mystery.
 They don’t know how they should be treated; they don’t know how they should treat others.

 In the best of circumstances, conflict generates a sense of unreality.
 People wonder, “Why has this happened to me?”
 They’re haunted by unspoken questions: “What is real?
 What is the truth in this matter?”
-As they seek to resolve conflict, they make decisions based on what they consider true and most real.
-They assess “right and wrong” in the context of their view of reality.
+As they seek to resolve conflict, they make decisions based on what they consider most true and most real.
+They assess “right and wrong” in the context of their viewpoint of reality or life.

-Perhaps nothing anchors an individual’s view of what’s real or unreal as much as their understanding of the nature of a human being.
-Our personal reality or philosophy rests firmly on a foundation of Self.
+Perhaps nothing anchors an individual’s view of what’s real and what’s unreal as much as their understanding of the innate nature of a human being.
+What we call our personal reality or personal philosophy rests firmly on a foundation of Self.
 People view Life from an intimate perspective.
-They view Life that exists “out there” from the perspective of Self “in here.”
+They view Life “out there” from the viewpoint or perspective of Self.

-Peacemakers typically discover that parties in conflict have not previously laid a proper foundation when it comes to self-identity.
-Missing this step, failing to establish core identity, exacerbates the feeling of unreality.
+Peacemakers typically discover that parties in conflict have not previously laid a proper foundation of self-identity.
+This missing foundation of establishing core identity exacerbates the conflict-driven feeling of unreality.
 A party caught up in conflict feels unmoored: they’re rarely anchored to a reliable knowledge of Self.

-As doubts accumulate, a mediator may conduct a “reality check” that helps us sort fantasy or fiction from reality.
-This may include sculpting away a False Self to reveal our True Self.
-During this task the NDE can be invaluable, as its lessons shed light on our basic nature.
+As these doubts accumulate, we may turn to a mediator who will conduct a “reality check” that helps us sort fantasy and fiction from reality.
+And this may include the uncommon task of sculpting away a False Self to reveal our True Self.
+And it is during this task that the NDE is invaluable, as its lessons shed light on our basic nature.

-In the course of “ordinary life,” absent the stress of conflict, people avoid difficult spiritual journeys into self-awareness.
-They fear unseen forces lurking behind the veil of mystery.
-They stick with “knock on wood” reality.
+In the course of “ordinary life,” absent the stress of conflict, people avoid the difficult spiritual journey into self-awareness.
+They may fear unseen forces lurking behind the veil of mystery.
+Rather than embark on a hazardous path of discovery, they stick with “knock on wood” reality.
 They choose commonplace assumptions over inquiry.

-However, one brief journey jolts people out of a mundane mindset: the near death experience or NDE.
+However, there’s one brief journey that jolts people out of a mundane mindset: the near death experience or NDE.
 Once the veil of mortal life is rent, reality suddenly looks very different.
-Moments of unusual clarity force a reevaluation: have I been viewing through a distorted lens?
-During an NDE a heavenly light may purify our vision.
-While we still may not relish battling dark forces, we find it hard to extinguish their new desire to seek the light.
+Moments of unusual clarity force a reevaluation of previous perceptions: have they been viewing through a distorted lens?
+During an NDE they may glimpse heavenly light that purifies their vision.
+While they still may not relish battling dark forces, they find it hard to extinguish their new desire to seek the light.

-In many instances, those who glimpse beyond the veil seek to satisfy their new hunger for revealed truth through spiritual direction, a guided exploration of the nature of God in which a person may find light shined on their nature as an immortal soul.
-The NDE followed by spiritual direction opens doors to supernatural truths that re frame reality.
-A person views life differently, in a manner more conducive to peacemaking.
+In many instances, those who have glimpsed beyond the veil seek to satisfy their new hunger for revealed truth through spiritual direction, a guided exploration of the nature of God.
+During this exploration a person may find light shined on their nature as an immortal soul.
+Thus, the NDE, followed by spiritual direction, opens doors to supernatural truths that reframe a person’s reality.
+They soon find they view life differently, in a manner more conducive to peacemaking.

-New viewpoints inspired by the NDE lift the parties in a conflict “above the fray.”
-Parties look down on life’s events from a “birds-eye-view,” from a spiritual viewpoint infused with supernatural reality.
-These viewpoints cut a path to peace through the thickets of conflict.
+New viewpoints inspired by the NDE seem to lift the parties in a conflict “above the fray.”
+The parties now seem to look down on life’s events from a “birds-eye-view,” from a spiritual viewpoint grounded in supernatural reality.
+These viewpoints cut a path through the thickets of conflict, a path that leads to peace.

 Share this Post: